 E.g.: Obtain 3 rough drafts of the website’s design after 7 days covering all of the requirements.

 - Desired outcomes:

-E.g: The designs are easy to the eye, and prospects can navigate the new web in a few minutes.
+E.g.: The designs are accessible to the eye, and prospects can navigate the new web in a few minutes.

 - Project milestones: here, you sketch out the big tasks like having the design done, having the code set up, completing the first round of testing, etc., once you consult with the agency based on your niche and unique demands.
 This serves as the prerequisite for the project timeline.

 - Constraints: these are limits that your project will be undergone, such as budget, schedule, and third-party reliance.

 - Foreseeable risks: look around the project and notice key areas that might arouse risks.